denizyuret/Knet.jl/docs/src/install.md

 ## Installation

-For best results install (1) Julia, (2) a host compiler, (3) GPU support, and (4) Knet in that order.
-Step (2) can be skipped if you do not need convolutions or gpu support.
-Step (3) can be skipped if you do not have a GPU.
+For best results install (1) Julia, (2) a host compiler, (3) GPU tools, and (4) Knet in that order.
+Steps (2) and (3) can be skipped if you do not need GPU support.
 An optional step (5) below describes how to interact with the Knet tutorial notebooks.

 1. **Julia:** Download and install the latest version of Julia from [julialang.org](http://julialang.org/downloads).
-As of this writing the latest version is 1.1.1 and I have tested Knet using 64-bit Generic Linux binaries, the macOS package (10.8+ 64-bit dmg), and 64-bit Windows Self Extracting Archive (exe).
+As of this writing the latest version is 1.4.1 and I have tested Knet using 64-bit Generic Linux binaries, the macOS package (10.8+ 64-bit dmg), and 64-bit Windows Self Extracting Archive (exe).

-   (optional) Knet uses the [CUDAapi](https://github.com/JuliaGPU/CUDAapi.jl) library for discovery.
-Start Julia and run `using Pkg; Pkg.add("CUDAapi")` so we can test the next steps.

 2. **Host compiler:** On Linux, the gcc compiler that comes standard with all distributions is supported.
 On Mac you need to install [Xcode](https://developer.apple.com/xcode/) which provides the clang compiler.
 On Windows you need the Visual C++ compiler which comes with Visual Studio or Build Tools.
 I have tested on Windows 10 with [Build Tools for Visual Studio 2019](https://visualstudio.microsoft.com/downloads)  (67MB).
-On the setup screen I added "C++ build tools" (1.15GB) and rebooted the machine for settings to take effect.
-If you don't have a compiler, Knet will still work but will not support convolutions or GPU.
+On the setup screen I added "C++ build tools" (1.15GB) and I had to manually add the location of cl.exe to my PATH environment variable: `C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\VC\Tools\MSVC\14.25.28610\bin\Hostx64\x64`.

-   (optional) start Julia and run `using CUDAapi; find_host_compiler()` to make sure the host compiler is detected.

-3. **GPU support:** If your machine has an NVIDIA GPU, Knet will automatically discover it and compile support code if you have the required host compiler (step 2), [driver](http://www.nvidia.com/Download/index.aspx) (400MB), [toolkit](https://developer.nvidia.com/cuda-downloads) (2.5GB) and [cuDNN library](https://developer.nvidia.com/cudnn) (254MB) installed. cuDNN usually comes in a zip file -- after unzipping you may need to copy its files to the CUDA installation directory.
+3. **GPU tools:** If your machine has an NVIDIA GPU, Knet will automatically discover it and compile support code if you have the required host compiler (step 2), [driver](http://www.nvidia.com/Download/index.aspx) (400MB), [toolkit](https://developer.nvidia.com/cuda-downloads) (2.5GB) and [cuDNN library](https://developer.nvidia.com/cudnn) (254MB) installed. cuDNN usually comes in a zip file -- after unzipping you may need to copy its files to the CUDA installation directory.

-   (optional) Once you install the gpu components, start Julia and run `using CUDAapi; tk=find_toolkit()` to make sure the CUDA Toolkit is detected and `find_cuda_library("cudart",tk)` and `find_cuda_library("cudnn",tk)` to make sure the libraries can be found.

 4. **Knet:** to install Knet start Julia and run `using Pkg; Pkg.add("Knet")`.